rsnpj/notes-site/notes/Year_2/Programming_Paradigms/Systems_Programming/Pointers.md

 # Pointers as Arguments

--   Previously we tried write a `swap()` function that could modify its arguments, but it didn’t work
+-   Previously we tried to write a `swap()` function that could modify its arguments, but it didn’t work

 -   By passing a pointer to a variable instead of the value of the